Top 10 Business Intelligence software

 2020.
 Truthset raises $4.75M to help marketers score their data

-Marketing data quality startup Truthset has raised $4.75 million in seed funding.
-The company scores the consumer data that marketers are buying on accuracy, on a scale between 0.00 and 1.00.
-To create these scores, Truth{set} checks the data against independent data sources, as well as first-party data and panels.
-The platform can even “suppress” consumer IDs that don’t meet a marketer’s standards, so that they’re not used in targeting.
-And it's compatible with demand-side platforms, data management platforms and customer platforms.
-It also integrates with the leading data providers, including Facebook, LiveRamp and The Trade Desk.
+Marketing data quality startup Truthset has successfully secured $4.75 million in seed funding.
+The company specializes in evaluating the accuracy of consumer data purchased by marketers, assigning it a score ranging from 0.00 to 1.00.
+To generate these scores, Truth{set} verifies the data against various independent sources, as well as utilizing first-party data and panels.
+The platform goes even further by allowing the "suppression" of consumer IDs that fail to meet a marketer's standards, preventing their use in targeting efforts.
+Moreover, Truthset seamlessly integrates with demand-side platforms, data management platforms, and customer platforms.
+It also offers compatibility with leading data providers, such as Facebook, LiveRamp, and The Trade Desk.

 2020.
 Retina raises $2.5M for its AI-powered customer analysis software